JavaScript is required

 • living in a residential service directly managed by the government.

-Centre Against Sexual Assault do not have to report sexual assaults.
+They do not have to report sexual assaults to police.
 However, their workers have a ‘duty of care’ to make a report to the police or child protection if they believe there is an ongoing risk to your safety or someone else’s safety.
-Generally they will talk to you about this first.
-A duty of care means a relationship where one person has to care for another (such as a doctor and their patient).

 If someone reports to the police that you have been sexually assaulted, you can still choose not to take part in the police investigation.
-In rare cases, the police may still prosecute the offender even if you do not want them to.
+In rare cases, the police may still prosecute the perpetrator even if you do not want them to.

 Updated